-Based Arlene’s research and planned book about Central Washington 19th c. settler, Catherine Northrup; in December 2019, Arlene was invited by J. Kemble, an author, Historian, writer, and publisher of the historical journal, Them Dam Writers, based in Grand Coulee, Washington; to submit a piece for consideration.
-In March 2020 her submission was accepted and published, ‘John Sam Dillman of Grand Coulee Part I of II’.
-After, she was asked to become a regular contributor and Arlene gladly accepted.
+December 2019, Arlene was invited by J. Kemble, author, Historian, writer, and publisher of the historical journal, Them Dam Writers, of Grand Coulee, Washington, to submit a piece for consideration.
+In March 2020 her submission, ‘John Sam Dillman of Grand Coulee Part I of II’ was accepted and published.

-She wondered what archaeological evidence has been discovered in the James River?
-What, based on the material record, do we know today about the first permanent English port in America, the commercial port of early Jamestown?
+To understand the earliest commercial venture in America, what archaeological evidence has been discovered in the James River?
+What more, based on the material record, do we know today about the first permanent English port in America, the commercial wharf of early Jamestown?

-Arlene’s article is the first published account of both Weston’s arrival in the Virginia colony and his first successful legitimate business venture.
-Arlene discusses Weston likely involvement being among the first English merchants, who was not a Virginia Company of London investor, to bring desperately needed fish to the then starving Virginia colonists, further illuminating Weston’s critical role in the founding of America.
+Arlene’s article is the first published account of Thomas Weston’s arrival in the Virginia colony and his first successful legitimate business venture, further illuminating Weston’s critical role in the founding of America.

 After an invitation from editor, Dr. Sam McLean, to submit an article to Global Maritime History, this article was published February 2019.

 She researched and then finished writing New Evidence: Was Thomas Weston… in two months.
-Based on the resulting article, she was invited by Dr. McLean to join Global Maritime History as a Staff Writer, which she continues to be, today.
+Based on the resulting article, she was invited by Dr. McLean to join Global Maritime History as a Staff Writer.